 • Where do the stellar/planetary parameters originate?

-The stellar and planetary parameters used to calculate the orbits and locations of the Habitable Zone are regularly extracted from the Exoplanet Data Explorer.
+The stellar and planetary parameters used to calculate the orbits and locations of the Habitable Zone are regularly extracted from the NASA Exoplanet Archive.

 • How are the calculations performed?